storybookjs/marko/docs/api/presets.md

 <!-- prettier-ignore-end -->

 That's it.
-When Storybook starts up, it will configure itself for typescript without any further configuration.
-For more information, see the TypeScript preset [README](https://github.com/storybookjs/presets/tree/master/packages/preset-typescript).
+When Storybook starts up, it will configure itself to use SCSS styling without any further configuration.
+For more information, see the SCSS preset [README](https://github.com/storybookjs/presets/blob/master/packages/preset-scss/README.md).

 ## Preset configuration